BobWritesCode/BobWritesCode/README.md

 </h2>

 <p align='left'>
-  I have completed 4 out of 5 of my projects towards my Full Stack Developer diploma.
+  I have completed 5 out of 5 of my projects towards my Full Stack Developer diploma, and now I wait for the final result.
 I have always loved computing and coding, but I am now pushing myself to actually dedicate my life to it.
 </p>
 <p align='left'>
   When I am not coding, you may find me playing video games :video_game:, and more now than ever, I appreciate the dedication and hard work that goes into making them.
 Even when surfing the web now, I know the hours of pain and suffering that went into making that button work.